smartcar/node-sdk/README.md

       to `"access_denied"`.
     - If you passed a state parameter to `getAuthUrl`, `req.query.state` will contain the state value.
-- Get the user's vehicles with `getVehicleIds`.
+- Get the user's vehicles with `getVehicles`.
 - Create a new `Vehicle` object using a `vehicleId` from the previous response, and the `access_token`.
 - Make requests to the Smartcar API.